 About Us

-I welcomed my second child in 2021.
-In love with my new baby girl, I couldn't wait to take her home and introduce her to her big brother.
-A few days after we got home from the hospital, she stopping breathing.
+As magical as you would hope it could be, I welcomed my daughter in 2021.
+In love with my new healthy baby girl, I couldn't wait to take her home and introduce her to her big brother.
+A few days after we got home from the hospital, she unexpectedly stopping breathing.

 During the two month period, I met many different families in similar situations.
 I couldn't help but think about what I could do to change this.
 My daughter received absolutely amazing medical care (and still does) but as a support person and not patient, my physical and mental wellbeing was substantially impacted.
-Not only was I navigating a new baby, being away from my husband and son, being isolated due to COVID-19 restrictions, dealing with postpartum healing but I was now a 'medical mom' learning things I never thought I would have to know.
+Not only was I navigating a new baby, unable to see my son, being away from my family, being isolated due to COVID-19 restrictions, dealing with postpartum healing, I was now a 'medical mom' learning things I never thought I would have to know.
+Things that would help me sustain her life for years to come.

 I can tell you that I truly didn't care about 'myself' at the time.
 I didn't care I wasn't eating, I didn't care I was isolated to a hospital room for 24 hours a day, I didn't care I didn't have a toothbrush.
 All I cared about was the health of my critically ill baby.
 Every time I had a family member bring me something as simple as a bag of chips or some clean clothing, I broke down in tears.
 You don't know how much you need to support until you need it.

-I've spent many days reflecting back on the experience which is where my passion for Delivering Sunshine came from.
-Whether you are a supporting parent or guardian, a patient, an elderly grandparent at home with limited access to shop - we as family and friends should have the ability to support.
+I've spent many days reflecting back on the experience, which is where my passion for Delivering Sunshine came from.
+Whether you are a supporting parent or guardian, a patient, an elderly grandparent, we all deserve to be supported during a vulnerable time.

 1 of 2